MaoZiming/papers/3-storage-systems/39-lfs.md

 - LFS should perform the same amount of I/O as a typical file system during read
 - The entire imap is cached so extra work is just look up the inode’s address in the imap
-- Thus, the overall structure of the on-disk layout contains a checkpoint region (which points to the latest pieces of the in- ode map); the inode map pieces each contain addresses of the inodes; the inodes point to files (and directories) just like typical UNIX file systems.
+- Thus, the overall structure of the on-disk layout contains a checkpoint region (which points to the latest pieces of the inode map); the inode map pieces each contain addresses of the inodes; the inodes point to files (and directories) just like typical UNIX file systems.
 - Inode map contains the information for the location of both the directory file *dir* as well as the newly created file *f*

 LFS uses write buffering to keep track of updates in memory before writing to disk